Alopecia Areata Possibly Induced by Autoimmune Reaction in a Patient with Human T-Cell Lymphotropic Virus-1-Associated Myelopathy

 Taisuke Ito, Satoru Shimada, Tatsuyoshi Mori, Y. Tokura

-A 38-year-old female patient experienced alopecia areata totalis followed by human T-cell lymphotropic virus-1-associated myelopathy (HAM), both of which were linked to cell-mediated autoimmune reactions.
-Immunohistochemistry showed an accumulation of CXCR3+ CD8+ T cells around hair bulbs in alopecic lesions.
-Flow cytometric analysis revealed elevated CD8+ human leukocyte antigen DR+-activated T cells initially, which declined during hair regrowth with HAM.
-CD4+ CD25+ adult T-cell leukemia/lymphoma cells were higher during hair loss and decreased after hair improvement.
-These findings suggested that autoreactive and cytotoxic CD8+ T cells might induce both alopecia areata and HAM in ATL patients, indicating a significant role of autoimmune reactions in their pathogenesis.
+A 38-year-old female patient experienced alopecia areata totalis followed by human T-cell lymphotropic virus-1-associated myelopathy (HAM), both of which were suggested to be linked to cell-mediated autoimmune reactions.
+Immunohistochemistry showed an accumulation of CXCR3+ CD8+ T cells around hair bulbs in alopecic areas, and flow cytometry revealed an increased frequency of CD8+ human leukocyte antigen DR+-activated T cells during the initial phase, which decreased during hair regrowth with HAM.
+Additionally, CD4+ CD25+ adult T-cell leukemia/lymphoma cells were elevated during hair loss and decreased after improvement.
+These findings indicated that autoreactive and cytotoxic CD8+ T cells might induce both alopecia areata and HAM in ATL patients, suggesting that autoimmune reactions could play a significant role in the pathogenesis of these conditions.

 Discuss this study in the Community →